valeriansaliou/sonic/PROTOCOL.md

 * `HELP`: show help (syntax: `HELP [<manual>]?`; time complexity: `O(1)`)
 * `QUIT`: stop connection (syntax: `QUIT`; time complexity: `O(1)`)

+Note that Sonic doesn’t provide an `UPDATE` command, because of the lossy nature of its index.
+If you need to update an object, you have to `POP` it then `PUSH` the new data.

 **⏩ Syntax terminology:**

 * `<collection>`: index collection (ie. what you search in, eg. `messages`, `products`, etc.);